Battery (song)

 "Battery" is a song by the American heavy metal band Metallica, and serves as the opening track to the band's third studio album, Master of Puppets.

+In 2021, Eli Enis of Revolver included the song in his list of the "15 Greatest Album-Opening Songs in Metal".

 Background and composition

 The song is composed in the key of E minor.
-It has a similar structure to the opening track of Ride the Lightning ("Fight Fire with Fire") and ...And Justice for All ("Blackened").
-The song begins with an classical guitars introduction before drums and bass guitar come in with distorted guitars playing a more melodic sequence.
-Then the song cuts into a very fast thrash metal riff which is the base for the rest of the song.
+It has a similar structure to "Fight Fire with Fire", the opening track of Metallica's previous album, Ride the Lightning (1984).
+The song begins with an acoustic guitar chord progression, overlayed with a simple melody on a second acoustic guitar.
+After several bars, the instrumentation abruptly crescendos to distorted electric guitars, along with the entrance of drums and bass guitar, continuing the chord progression and melody from the acoustic intro.
+This motif continues for several more bars until it transitions into a very fast thrash metal riff, which is the base for the rest of the song.

 James Hetfield improvised the main riff to the song while relaxing in London.

 Lyrical meaning

 The lyrics discuss control of anger over one's behavior.
 However, the theme of the song is based around the San Francisco thrash scene in the 1980s.
 The most prominent club played by Metallica was the Old Waldorf at 444 Battery Street in downtown San Francisco.
 The lyric "Cannot kill the family, Battery is found in me" is a statement that society does not understand the scene and that those within it ("the family") will defend it as a show of solidarity against the glam metal scene that was popular in the Los Angeles area.
 The tone of the song is of familial ties and the positive release of energy through interest in metal.